Vaishnavi-ambati/Flipkart-Review-Sentiment-Analysis/README.md

 # Flipkart-Review-Sentiment-Analysis
-This project takes a product name as input and creates a review scraper from scratch, stores the scrapped data in MySQL database and then deploy it in a cloud environment.
+This project takes a product name as input and creates a review scraper from scratch, stores the scrapped data in MySQL database and also gives the polarity of the review.Then deploy it in a cloud environment.

 Work Flow:
   1. Take the input (E.g. mobile name) entered in the website.